 6. Go Up the Rockefeller Centre Skyscraper

-Now, you might have heard that going up the Empire State Building is one of THE BEST things to do in New York City.
+You might have heard that going up the Empire State Building is one of the best things to do in New York City.

 Thank me later.